gaur-abhay/FastAPI-AzureFunctions-Deployment/README.md

 # FastAPI Deployment to Azure Functions (Learning Project)

-This repository showcases how to deploy a FastAPI application to **Azure Functions**, demonstrating my learning of cloud deployment and serverless architecture.
-The FastAPI app is kept minimal for demonstration purposes.
+This repository demonstrates how to deploy a FastAPI application to **Azure Functions** using the v2 model with a `function_app.py` file.
+The goal of this project is to showcase the deployment process of a basic FastAPI app using Azure’s serverless computing capabilities.

 ## Table of Contents
 - [About](#about)